Joe Kent

-Joseph Clay Kent (born April 11, 1980) is an American politician, former United States Army warrant officer, and former Central Intelligence Agency paramilitary officer who has served as the director of the National Counterterrorism Center since 2025.
-A member of the Republican Party, Kent was the Republican candidate in the United States House of Representatives election for Washington's third congressional district in 2022 and 2024.
+Joseph Clay Kent (born April 11, 1980) is an American politician, former United States Army warrant officer, and former Central Intelligence Agency paramilitary officer who served as the director of the National Counterterrorism Center from 2025 to 2026.
+A member of the Republican Party, Kent was the nominee in the United States House of Representatives election for Washington's third congressional district in 2022 and 2024.

 Kent enlisted in the 75th Ranger Regiment and applied for the Special Forces before the September 11 attacks.
-He served eleven combat tours, primarily in Iraq, and retired in 2018, becoming a paramilitary officer with the Central Intelligence Agency.
-In January 2019, Kent's wife, Shannon, was killed in a suicide bombing in Manbij.
+He served eleven combat tours, primarily in Iraq, and retired in 2018, becoming a paramilitary officer with the CIA.
+In January 2019, Kent's wife, Shannon, was killed in a suicide bombing in Manbij, Syria.
 He became involved in political advocacy after Shannon's death.

-In February 2021, Kent announced his campaign for the United States House of Representatives election for Washington's third congressional district.
-He established himself as a candidate supportive of Donald Trump.
-Kent won the Republican primary against incumbent Jaime Herrera Beutler, but lost to Democratic candidate Marie Gluesenkamp Perez in what was considered a major upset.
-Kent ran again in 2024, losing to Gluesenkamp Perez again by a larger margin.
+In 2022, Kent ran for Congress in Washington's third congressional district.
+Running as a supporter of Donald Trump, he eliminated incumbent Republican Jaime Herrera Beutler in the nonpartisan primary but lost to Democrat Marie Gluesenkamp Perez in the general election.
+Kent ran again in 2024, losing to Gluesenkamp Perez in a rematch.
+Kent has ascribed to various political views ranging from libertarian to far-right.
+(Note: Attributed to multiple references:)

-In February 2025, Trump named Kent as his nominee for director of the National Counterterrorism Center.
+In February 2025, Trump nominated Kent for director of the National Counterterrorism Center.
 That month, he began serving as the chief of staff to Tulsi Gabbard, the director of national intelligence.
 Kent was confirmed by the Senate in July.
+In March 2026, Kent resigned as the director of the National Counterterrorism Center, citing disagreement over U.S. involvement in the Iran war and the influence of Israel and the Israeli lobby in domestic politics.

 Early life and education

 Joseph Clay Kent was born on April 11, 1980, in a cabin in Sweet Home, Oregon.
 Kent was the first child of Roman Catholic parents who later graduated from law school.
 He was raised in Portland, Oregon.
 Kent expressed an early interest in the military, constructing weapons out of Lego bricks.
 He was inspired to join the United States Army after watching television coverage of the Battle of Mogadishu.
+Kent graduated from Norwich University with a degree in strategic studies and defense analysis.